yuanchun-li/APK_CG/README.md

 Generate the call graph of an Android APK.

 # Usage
-1. Download the source code, and import as an intellij project.
+1. Download the source code and import as an intellij project.

   > git clone https://github.com/lynnlyc/APK_CG.git